 In this article, we’ll present you with five fantastic alternatives, and if they happen to be cheaper and fit your work style a tad better, then why not use them.

 SpreadSimple is great for e-commerce beginners or practically anyone that needs to create a stylish site without knowing a lick of code.
 All there is to do when using this tool is pick one of the premade templates and customize it to your liking.

 SpreadSimple’s star feature for stores is the one that enables you to manage inventory with GoogleSheets straight from the dashboard.
-And once you’ve made changes in a sheet, any change will be automatically visible on your site.
+And once you’ve made changes in an inventory spreadsheet, any change will be automatically visible on your site.